-CHK Nutrition’s amino acid formulas are based on clinical research that focuses on brain, gut and overall health.
-This research has examined the clinical and scientific applications of amino acid supplementation in terms of health benefits, impact on wellness and quality of life.
-This research represents our unwavering commitment to safety, reliability and effectiveness, which sets us apart from many natural approaches.
+CHK Nutrition’s amino acid formulas are based on scientific research that focuses on the brain, gut and overall health.
+This research has examined the scientific applications of amino acid supplementation in terms of normal health benefits, impact on normal wellness and normal quality of life.
+This research represents our unwavering commitment to safety, reliability, and overall nutritional support, which sets us apart from many natural approaches.

-CHK Nutrition’s amino acid formulas support the following neurotransmitters:*
+CHK Nutrition’s amino acid formulas provide normal balanced support of the following neurotransmitters:*

 - Serotonin – known to control mood, appetite, sleep, memory, learning, and temperature regulation.